Simulation-Software-Engineering/Lecture-Material/01_version_control/my_favorite_neat_little_git_trick_demo.md

 What does it do?

+- When pushing new branches, automatically set the upstream branch to a branch with the same name on the primary remote
 - Auto rebase on pull and auto stash, on rebase (configured in git config)
 - Git Alias `fixup = "!git log -n 50 --pretty=format:'%h %s' --no-merges | fzf | cut -c -7 | xargs -o git commit --fixup"`
     - Allows committing current staged changes as a fixup commit for a previous commit